Use Cases

 Stobox 4 uses DID as its core identity and compliance layer.
 DID powers several workflows inside the platform:

-Stobox 4 automatically generates a DID for each investor after KYC/KYB approval.
-Attributes reflect:
+Stobox 4 automatically generates a DID for each investor after KYC/KYB approval.\

 This enables issuers to onboard investors globally with full compliance automation.